-Climbing plants are plants which climb up trees and other tall objects.
-Many of them are vines whose stems twine round trees and branches.
-There are quite a number of other methods of climbing.
+Climbing plants are plants that climb up trees and other tall objects.
+Many of them are vines whose stems twine around trees and branches.
+There are several other methods of climbing.

-It is a key innovation which has been very successful.
+It is a key innovation that has been very successful.
 Over 130 plant families include climbers.
 Vine species may represent more than 40% of species diversity in tropical forests.

 It has evolved independently in several plant families, using many different climbing methods.
 Botanists generally divide climbing plants into two broad groups:

 1. Bines, which twine their stems around a support.
 Many bines have rough stems or downward-pointing bristles to aid their grip.

 - Hops (used in flavoring beer) are a commercially important bine

 2. Vines that use tendrils, suckers, and other methods.